ZebraDevs/A14-CHALLENGER/README.md

 _Please be aware that this application / sample is provided as-is for demonstration purposes without any guarantee of support_

-Here is the app landing page; see below how each button maps to its respsctive topic in the blog and to the sample code.
+Here is the app landing page; see below how each button maps to its respective topic in the blog and to the sample code.

 ![image](https://github.com/user-attachments/assets/17d4ecba-1a90-4e48-b553-067578cf043c)